Terms and conditions

 Email: info@koaa.world

-§2 Conclusion of contract
+§2 Conclusion of Contract

-§3 Prices and payment conditions
+§3 Prices and Payment Terms

-- The prices listed in the online shop include VAT and are stated in euros ("€" or "EUR").
-Prices do not include shipping costs.
+1. The prices listed in the online shop include VAT and are quoted in euros (€ or EUR).
+Shipping costs are not included.

-§4 Delivery and retention of title
+§4 Delivery and Retention of Title

-- Unless otherwise agreed, the goods will be delivered from the seller's warehouse to the delivery address specified by the customer.
+1. Unless otherwise agreed, the goods will be delivered from the seller's warehouse to the delivery address specified by the customer.

-- The goods remain the property of the seller until the purchase price has been paid in full.
+2. The goods remain the property of the seller until the purchase price has been paid in full.

-§5 Cancellation policy
+§5 Cancellation Policy

 §6 Warranty

-§7 Limitation of liability
+§7 Limitation of Liability

 §8 Copyright

-§9 Customer account
+§9 Customer Account

-- The seller reserves the right to refuse service, terminate accounts, remove or edit content, or cancel orders.
+2. The seller reserves the right to refuse service, terminate accounts, remove or edit content, or cancel orders.

 §10 Severability Clause